vgorbic1/data-science/Machine Learning/dimensionality reduction/lda.md

 ## Linear Discriminant Analysis (LDA)

+This reduction is applied to linearly separable datasets.

 From the **n** independent variables of your dataset, LDA extracts *p < n* new independent variables that separate the most the classes of the dependent variables.